Libsyn: Advertising

 Libsyn was one of the first companies to sell advertisements for podcasters.
 The company launched ad insertion tools capable of digital insertion of ads into podcasts and geographic targeting capabilities in 2007.
 In 2009, Libsyn executed 93 national brand advertising campaigns for companies, including Comcast, Ford, Navy Medical, Go Daddy, Direct TV and Starz HD with 61.9 million ad impressions generating $353,532 in advertising revenue.
 With the acquisition of AdvertiseCast, Libsyn sold advertisements for more than 1,500 podcasters.
 AdvertiseCast was shortly rebranded as Libsyn's AdvertiseCast Marketplace.

 In November 2021, Libsyn's AdvertiseCast Marketplace acquired certain assets of Podgo Media LLC, a firm representing smaller podcasters giving those publishers access to some of the largest brand advertisers in the sector.
-As part of the transaction, PODGO's founder David Ehrlich joined the AdvertiseCast team.

-The advertising business grew to over 2,900 shows and 740 active advertisers in 2021.

-In 2022, Libsyn acquired Podcast Ad Reps LLC, known as PAR.
-PAR was founded in 2018 and sold advertisements for more than 120 podcasters.

 In October 2022, Libsyn announced advertising rates rose on average 4% year over year to $23.49 CPM.

 Pair Networks

-In addition to hosting podcasts, Libsyn also owns Pair Networks, which was founded in 1996 and provides web hosting and domain registration services, including dedicated, shared, and managed WordPress hosting services and cutting-edge malware scanning tools.
+In addition to hosting podcasts, Libsyn also owns Pair Networks, which was founded in 1996 and provides web hosting and domain registration services, including dedicated, shared, and managed WordPress hosting services and malware scanning tools.
 Libsyn acquired Pair Networks in December 2017 for $16 million.

+Libsyn sold Pair Networks to the Dutch company Your.Online company in August 2024.

 Auxbus / Libsyn Studio

 In Feb 2021, Libsyn acquired Auxbus, another podcast creation platform.
-The company relaunched Auxbus as Libsyn Studio, which is intended to guide podcasters through planning and creating content.
+The company relaunched Auxbus as Libsyn Studio, a program designed to guide podcasters through planning and creating content.
+The tool was integrated into all Libsyn packages a short time later.
+In early 2024, the Studio feature was necessarily discontinued.